💰 Free Financial Tool

 1. Loan Amount (Principal)

 The higher the loan amount, the higher the EMI.
-This is a direct relationship โ€” doubling the loan amount doubles the EMI, all else being equal.
 You can reduce your loan amount by making a larger down payment.

 2. Interest Rate